-Your current situation can be depicted as "Before Completion" transforming into "Treading (Conduct)".
+Your current situation can be depicted as "The Clinging, Fire" transforming into "Opposition".

-In front of you lies "Fire" which transforms into "Heaven".
-That means that brightness and warmth are being transformed into strength and creativity.
-Behind you lies "Water" which transforms into "Lake".
-That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
+In front of you lies "Fire", representing brightness and warmth.
+Behind you lies "Fire" which transforms into "Lake".
+That means that brightness and warmth are being transformed into joy, pleasure, and attraction.

 The Situation